Bayambang: Cojuangco claim

-Cityhood

-House Bill No. 8826 was filed March 1, 2021, for the conversion of the municipality of Bayambang into a component city in the province of Pangasinan.
-The bill is currently pending with the committee on local government since March 2, 2021.

 Geography

-Bayambang is bounded on the north by Malasiqui, Camiling on the south, Bautista on the east and Urbiztondo on the west.
+The Municipality of Bayambang is bounded on the north by Malasiqui, Camiling, Moncada on the south, Bautista on the east, Mangatarem on the southeast, and Urbiztondo on the west.
 Bayambang is the southernmost town in the province of Pangasinan.
 It is the gateway to Tarlac Province.

 The town's terrain varies from rolling hills to plains.
 The climate is marked by a wet season from June to October and a dry season from November to May.